Coventry MP Zarah Sultana quits Labour to found new party with Jeremy Corbyn

 24 hours later, and Sultana has now apparently launched such a party, though the former left-wing Labour leader is yet to publicly confirm his involvement.

-Unconfirmed reports suggest he was not informed prior to the launch.
-Confirmation emails sent to those that sign up to the attached campaign are signed off only by Sultana.
+Unconfirmed reports suggested he was not informed prior to the launch, and in his own statement, released a day later, Corbyn again remained elusive as to the extent of his own involvement, stating only that “discussions are ongoing”.
+Confirmation emails sent to those that sign up to Sultana’s attached campaign are signed off only by herself.

 Zarah Sultana MP and Warwick Labour were contacted for comment.